Physics and Astronomy

 Physics and Astronomy Web Site

 The Department of Physics and Astronomy provides coursework, training, and research experience to students who wish to further their education beyond the bachelor’s level to achieve a greater degree of competence and recognition in their profession.
-The department offers an MS in Physics, with thesis and non-thesis options.
+The department offers an MS in Physics, with thesis and non-thesis options and a MA in Physics with an Emphasis in Physics Teaching..
 The thesis option is taken by traditional MS students who may be interested in going on to a Ph.D program.
-The non-thesis option includes an Applied Physics emphasis for those planning on working in industry, and a Physics Teaching Emphasis offered completely online.
+The non-thesis option includes an Applied Physics emphasis for those planning on working in industry, while the MA with an Emphasis in Physics Teaching is offered completely online.
 The Physics Teaching Emphasis is designed to support high school physics teachers by reinforcing physics content knowledge introducing modern topics in physics and astronomy and providing inspiration for transferring modern topics into the high school classroom.

 The Physics and Astronomy Department provides well-equipped instructional and research laboratories.
 Sophisticated equipment and faculty direction are available for experimental research in organic semiconductor physics, solid state physics, X-ray spectroscopy, and surface physics.